 c) Resolution 4 (Dubai, 2012) of WCIT, on periodic review of the International Telecommunication Regulations (ITR);

-d) Resolution 146 (Rev. Busan, 2014) of the Plenipotentiary Conference, on periodic review and revision of the ITR;
+d) Resolution 146 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on periodic review and revision of the ITR;

-e) Resolution 1379 of the ITU Council, on the Expert Group on the International Telecommunication Regulations (EG-ITR),
+e) Resolution 1379 (Modified 2019) of the ITU Council, on the Expert Group on the International Telecommunication Regulations (EG-ITR),

 recognizing

-a) that, as stated in Resolution 146 (Rev. Busan, 2014), the ITU Telecommunication Standardization Sector (ITU-T) has most of the work relevant to the ITR,
+a) that, as stated in Resolution 146 (Rev. Dubai, 2018), the ITU Telecommunication Standardization Sector (ITU-T) has most of the work relevant to the ITRs,

-b) the importance of ITU-T study groups' input to the ITU-T contributory process to EG-ITR, as appropriate and where necessary ,
+b) the importance of ITU-T study groups' input to the periodic review and revision of the articles of International Telecommunication Regulations and more specifically for the work of EG-ITR,

 considering

-a) that ITU-T is playing an important role in resolving new and emerging issues arising from the changing global international telecommunication/information communication technology environment;
+a) that ITU-T is playing an important role in resolving and dealing with issues arising from the global changing in international telecommunication/information communication technology environment; specifically when dealing with emerging technologies which require periodic review and revision of the International Telecommunication Regulations;

-b) that all Member States as well as ITU-T Sector Members should have the opportunity to contribute to further work on the ITR;
+b) that all Member States as well as ITU-T Sector Members should have the opportunity to contribute to the ongoing work related to the periodic review and revision of the International Telecommunication Regulations;

+c) the work that is being done at the EG-ITRs, and the note from the Chairman of the Group to the Directors of the Bureaux, requesting inputs from their sector to achieve the goals of the group,

+d) TSB Director’s input, with the involvement of the ITU-T Study Groups, on the ITRs which had been submitted to the 5th meeting of the EG-ITRs,

 resolves to instruct the Director of the Telecommunication Standardization Bureau

-1 to undertake the necessary activities within the Director's field of competence in order to fully implement Resolution 146 (Rev. Busan, 2014) and Council Resolution 1379;
+1 to undertake the necessary follow up activities within the Director's field of competence in order to fully implement Resolution 146 (Rev. Dubai, 2018) and Council Resolution 1379 (Modified 2019);

 2 to submit the result of these activities to EG-ITR,